7thLucas/full-app-6a230-ac310-4594/_doc/product-overview.md

 # Product Overview

 ## What it is
-A banking and financial management app that automates reconciliation and provides analytics.
+SmartBank is a banking and financial management mobile app that automates reconciliation and provides analytics.
 It gives users a single, clean place to see their money, manage their cards, move funds, and understand their spending — replacing manual account-checking and spreadsheet reconciliation with an automated, visual experience.

 ## Who it's for
 Individuals who manage multiple cards and accounts and want a fast, modern way to track